theforumhelpers/theforumhelpers.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Yes?
+Please describe the problem and the solution that you have for the problem.
+No?
+Please describe the new feature which you would like to be added.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.